Graduate Fellowships in Exercise and Sport Science

 • If you are granted a fellowship, you will not be eligible for any other discounts or scholarships.

-• If you are admitted into the traditional program but not offered a fellowship, you will automatically be considered for a Dean scholarship.
+• If you are admitted into the traditional program but not offered a fellowship, you may be considered for a Dean scholarship.

 • If you are originally awarded a scholarship and then are given a fellowship placement, you will no longer receive the merit scholarship.
 The fellowship will replace any other discounts.